spapas/spapas.github.io/content/django-cbv-tutorial.rst

 ``DefaultHeaderContextCustomClassView`` class also had a ``get_context`` method defined (hint: that ``get_context`` would be used and the ``get_context`` of ``DefaultContextBetterCustomClassView`` would be ignored).

+Before finising this interlude, I'd like to make a confession: The Python MRO is *a little more* complex than the procedure I described.
+It uses an algorithm called ``C3 linearization`_ which seems way too complex to start explaining or understanding if you not a CS student.
+What you'll need to remember is that the procedure I described works fine in normal cases when you don't try to do something stupid.
+Here's a `post that explains the theory more`_.
+However if you  follow along my recommendations below you won't have any problems with MRO, actually you won't really need to use the MRO that much to understand the method calling hierarchy.

 Using mixins for code-reuse
 ---------------------------